Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Andrew Hughes was
+Andrew Hughes

-born in 1953 in Rochdale, England.
+was born in 1953 in Rochdale, England.
 He has been married twice

 and has four children.
 He first received mental health services

-at the age of 17, followed by many periods of madness and
+at the age of 17, followed by many periods of madness and several

-providing occasional 'patient perspectives' and critiques
+occasional 'patient perspectives' and critiques of mental health

-events.
-In 1988 he co-founded, together with Anne Plumb
+he co-founded, together with Anne Plumb and Tony Riley, Distress

-the U.K.'s longest established survivor training group.
+Awareness Training Agency (DATA), the U.K.'s longest established

-wider health, social care and disability fields.
+and the wider health, social care and disability fields. |

 |